Val Gene Hymas, 73, of Filer, Idaho, passed away peacefully at home surrounded by his family on October 8, 2025.

 Val's greatest pride and joy was his family.
 He was a devoted father to five children who will miss him dearly.

-Val is survived by his children; Richard (Lynnae) Hymas; Clark (Katie) Hymas; Kara (Troy) Warner; Janae (Dan) McCaughey; and Dustin (Madalyne) Hymas.
+Val is survived by his wife, Lorinda; his five children, Richard (Lynnae) Hymas, Clark (Katie) Hymas, Kara (Troy) Warner, Janae (Dan) McCaughey, and Dustin (Madalyne) Hymas; as well as three siblings, Dianne Derricott, Kathy Grover, and Scott Hymas.

-He is proceeded in death by his parents Charles and Billie Jeane Hymas; brother, Charles Stephen Hymas; along with other loving family members.
+He was preceded in death by his parents Charles and Billie Jeane Hymas; brother, Charles Stephen Hymas; along with other loving family members.

 Val was a devoted member of The Church of Jesus Christ of Latter-day Saints.
 For most of his adult life, he served faithfully with the young men in the Scouting program, where he taught valuable life skills and helped guide young men to become responsible, hard-working adults.
 His quiet leadership and patient teaching left a lasting impression on many.